Spectral Theory of Isogeny Graphs: Preliminary results on modular curves

 We observe that $(\quot_{\ell,\F_\ell}\circ \pr_{\ell,\ell}^{-1})_*=\Frob_*$ because it maps $(E,\phi)$ to $(E^{(\ell)},\Frob \circ \phi)$ .
 To conclude, $(\pr_{\ell,\F_\ell}\circ \quot_{\ell,\ell}^{-1})^*=\langle\ell\rangle_* \Frob^*$ because it maps $(E,\phi)$ to $(E^{(\ell)},\Frob\circ \phi \circ \left( \cdot\frac{1}{\ell}\right))$.

 The property on the coarse spaces follows from their universal property.

 \end{proof}

-The spectral bounds in Theorem \ref{thm:spet1} will eventually be a consequence of the following bound, which in turn is a consequence of the above mentioned Eichler-Schimura relation and Weil's conjecture. \begin{Theorem}[Bound on the eigenvalues of the Hecke operator] With the above notations, let $\ell,\ell'$ be primes not diving $M$, then the roots of the characteristic polynomial of the action $T_{\ell}$ on $H^{i,\text{\'et}}(\Pic^0(M_{K, \F_{\ell}}),\Q_{\ell'})$ have complex absolute value less than or equal to $2\ell^{i/2}$. \end{Theorem} \begin{proof} The curve $M_{K, \F_\ell}$ is proper and smooth, hence $X:=\Pic^0(M_{K, \F_\ell})$ is an abelian variety defined over $\F_{\ell}$.
+The spectral bounds in Theorem \ref{thm:spet1} will eventually be a consequence of the following bound, which in turn is a consequence of the above mentioned Eichler-Schimura relation and Weil's conjectures.
+A reference for the \'{e}tale cohomology used below is \cite{MilnEt}.
+For Weil's conjectures we refer to \cite{Del}.

+\begin{Theorem}[Bound on the eigenvalues of the Hecke operator] With the above notations, let $\ell,\ell'$ be different primes not diving $M$, then the roots of the characteristic polynomial of the action $T_{\ell}$ on $H^{i,\text{\'et}}(\Pic^0(M_{K, \F_{\ell}}),\Q_{\ell'})$ have complex absolute value less than or equal to $2\ell^{i/2}$. \end{Theorem} \begin{proof} The curve $M_{K, \F_\ell}$ is proper and smooth, hence $X:=\Pic^0(M_{K, \F_\ell})$ is an abelian variety defined over $\F_{\ell}$.
 Weil's conjectures, proved by Deligne \cite[Theoreme 1.6]{Del}, implies that the roots of the characteristic polynomial of the action $\Frob_X$, which is the Frobenius of $X$, on $H^{i,\text{\'et}}(X,\Q_{\ell'})$ have complex absolute value $\ell^{i/2}$ (in loc. cit.
 Deligne uses the term variety to denote also possibly non-irreducible reduced schemes).